 Supports placed under an existing wall to provide added strength.

-A property free of encumbrance, covenants, restrictions.
+A property free of encumbrance, covenants or restrictions.

 A unit trust is an investment which operates under the unit principle enabling investors to share in a pool of professionally managed investments.
 The success of a unit trust depends on the expertise and experience of the management company which is responsible for the trust’s investment strategy.
-Common types of investment undertaken by unit trusts are property, shares ,mortgages ,and the Short Term Money Market.
+Common types of investment undertaken by unit trusts are property, shares, mortgages, and the Short-Term Money Market.

 A report written by a registered valuer. detailing their opinion of the property value.